 Fashioning Circuits began as an investigation into wearable media and technology.
-Wearables, and the shifts that arise from joining computing to the body, remain an important part of the work in the project.
-But our scope has expanded as we have done the work of exploring these questions and tracing these entanglements over the years.
-Fashioning Circuits is now a place where we also engage with the rich histories and practices of computational craft, domestic technologies, soft activism, and so forth.
+The lab explores the entanglement of wearable media, technology, and the shifts that arise from joining computing to the body.
+Fashioning Circuits also engages with the rich histories and practices of computational craft, domestic technologies, and soft activism.
 These practices, often hyper-feminized and located within homes or community collectives, are an important and often unacknowledged pre-history of what is today referred to as “maker culture.”
-We both study and engage in these practices in our scholarship, creative practice, and community partnerships.
+Fashioning Circuits both studies and engages in these practices through their scholarship, creative practice, and community partnerships.

 · Learning new techniques

 · Working in collaboration in an inclusive space

 · Developing strategies of expression that engage with broader cultural context

 Fashioning Circuits operates through three modalities: scholarly & creative practice, university coursework, public workshops and events planned in collaboration with community partners.